Adoption Lawyer in Glendora, California

 In addition, we help unwed mothers who want to give up their child for

-adoption.
-Unmarried mothers in California receive automatic sole custody
+adoption in CA. Unmarried mothers in California receive automatic sole

 father will have zero rights towards his child until paternity is established.

 If the mother wishes to abandon her rights and give the child up for adoption,

 the father cannot contest.
 However, if the father establishes

 paternity via DNA test beforehand, he can take full custody of the child.

 At the Morris Law Firm, our California adoption attorney is committed to